ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 One important feature of Haskell's type system that "quick look" uses is the invariance of type constructors.
 In short, the subsumption rules ensure that if, for example, `Maybe t` is a more polymorphic than `Maybe s`, it must be the case that `t` equals `s`.
 This property holds for every type constructor except for function types, which require a slightly more complex handling.
 The proposed inference algorithm never tries to perform any complicated analysis on other types: impredicativity must be the *only obvious* solution to make the program type check (or as we say in the paper, "impredicativity is never guessed").

-To ease the transition from fully contravariant functions to [non-contravariant ones](#rankntypes-and-lack-of-contravariance) we propose to add another extension to GHC, called `ContravariantFunctions`, which should be disabled by default.
-When the extension is enabled, subsumption checking is done using full contravariance of function types.
-This means that `RankNTypes` + `ContravariantFunctions` behaves the same as the old `RankNTypes`.

 ## Examples

-Several examples can be found in the [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0).
+Several examples can be found in the [paper draft](https://www.microsoft.com/en-us/research/publication/a-quick-look-at-impredicativity/).
 Let us review the main example, `(\x -> x) : ids`, where `ids :: [forall a. a -> a]` from the eyes of the "approachable" description.

 1. We infer the type of the head of the application, `(:) :: forall a. a -> [a] -> [a]`.
 2. We expose two arguments, which leads to the type `alpha -> [alpha] -> [alpha]` where `alpha` is a fresh unification variable.